-External decorations N/A Conservatories / porches N/A Communal areas N/A Garages and permanent outbuildings N/A Outside areas and boundaries Visually inspected.
-There is garden ground lying to the front, side and rear of the property.
-Boundaries are of block walls and post/wire fencing.
+Communal areas Not applicable.
+Garages and permanent outbuildings Visually inspected.
+There are two timber and felt garden sheds and a small greenhouse.
+Outside areas and boundaries Visually inspected.
+There is garden ground lying to the front and rear of the property.
+Boundaries are of stone walls, timber fencing and hedging, where seen.
 Ceilings Visually inspected from floor level.
-The ceiling linings are of plasterboard design.
+The ceiling linings appear to be of a mixed lath and plaster and plasterboard design.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal wall linings are of plasterboard design.
+The internal linings are of a mixed lath and plaster and plasterboard design.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-The flooring is of suspended timber design with solid concrete within the rear extension.
+The flooring is of solid concrete at lower ground floor with suspended timber at upper levels.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal joinery is of timber skirtings and door surrounds with timber panel/glazed internal doors.
-There is a fitted kitchen with both floor and wall mounted units.
+The internal joinery is of timber skirtings and door surrounds with timber panel internal doors.
+There is a timber staircase.
+There is a fitted kitchen with floor mounted units.

-Chimney breasts and fireplaces Visually inspected.
+a Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is a cast iron fireplace within the living room.
+There is a multi fuel stove (Aarrow) set within the living room fireplace sitting on a slate hearth.
+There is also a cast iron fireplace within the family room, however, this does not appear to be functioning at present.
 Internal decorations Visually inspected.
-Painted throughout.
-Cellars N/A Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+Large painted throughout.
+Cellars Not applicable.
+Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains electricity is connected.
-The electricity meter and consumer unit are located within the under stairs cupboard.
-Gas N/A Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+The electricity meter and consumer unit are located within the lower ground floor hall.
+Gas Not applicable.
+Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Water is from the public rising main.
-The plumbing installation, where seen, comprises copper distribution pipes together with uPVC waste pipes.
-There are white sanitary fittings within the bathroom.
+The plumbing installation, where seen, comprises copper distributions pipes together with uPVC waste pipes.
+There are white sanitary fittings within the bathroom, en-suite shower room and separate WC.